usnistgov/oar-developer/readme.md

 # Open Access to Research Developer Repository (oar-developer)

-The NIST _Science Data Portal_ and _Public Data Repository_ software is a collection of shared software repositories developed for the NIST Open Access to Research (OAR) public data infrastructure.
+The National Institute of Science and Technology ([NIST](https://www.nist.gov))  _Science Data Portal_ and _Public Data Repository_ software is a collection of shared software repositories developed for the NIST Open Access to Research (OAR) public data infrastructure.
 These software repositories include functionality for discovery, search,  filtering and access to [NIST public data](https://www.nist.gov/open) as per government policy.

 The main web user entry point for NIST data dissemination and public access system is available at https://data.nist.gov.
 Once a user completes a search operation,   a resulting list of records in the public data repository are available for exploration.
 Underlying datasets may be downloaded.